F-Gas Category 1 vs Category 2: Which Qualification Do You Need?

 In the refrigeration and air conditioning industry, holding the right qualifications is essential.
 The City & Guilds F-Gas Certification is widely recognised as the most popular MINIMUM Legal Certification for persons handling fluorinated refrigerants but recent misinformation has led to confusion about its validity.
 At Ellis Training, we want to clarify the facts: the City & Guilds F-Gas Certification does not expire and does not require renewal.

-When the UK F-Gas and ODS Regulations are updated in 2025 it is possible that it mirrors the European F-Gas Regulations coming into force and that addition ‘refresher’ modules may be added to enable people to handle alternative non-fluorinated refrigerants.
+The UK F-Gas and ODS Regulations are currently in the process of being reviewed and it is possible that that any changes will mirror the updated European F-Gas Regulations which have recently come into force and that additional ‘refresher’ modules may be added to enable people to handle alternative non-fluorinated refrigerants.
 This will apply to all versions of these qualifications.

 Debunking the Myth